 - Yeast Free

-Is that a list or what?!
-THIS is why I adore tiger nuts so much.
-They can be enjoyed by so many people, and have a lot of potential for recipes.
+Is that a list, or is that a LIST?
+This is one of the many reasons why I adore tiger nuts so much.
+They can be enjoyed by so many people, create a sense of inclusion, and have a lot of potential for recipes.
+I’ll also add: this isn’t an exhaustive list.
+There are still many more diet types that can enjoy tiger nuts.

 I like to compare tiger nuts to coconut in regards to versatility.
 With coconut, you have cream, flesh, oil, milk, flour, water, dried coconut, shredded coconut, and maybe a few more items.
-With tiger nut, you have dried tiger nut, sliced tiger nuts, tiger nut oil, tiger nut flour, tiger nut butter, and tiger nut milk.
+With tiger nut, you have whole dried tiger nut, sliced tiger nuts, tiger nut oil, tiger nut flour, tiger nut butter, chopped tiger nuts, and tiger nut milk.

 Tiger Nut Oil